Welcome to the School of Informatics Representation page.

 We are currently developing the peer support provision across Informatics.
 If you are interested in getting involved please contact Katie Scott at firstname.lastname@example.org

 In addition to Peer Learning opportunities, you can make use of Academic Societies implemented in your School.
-Whether you are looking for support in your studies, meeting like-minded students, networking or keeping up-to-date with your field of study’s latest news, they are the place to be!
-In the School of Informatics you can find CompSoc.
-This society offers social events, talks, hackathons, pub crawls and games nights throughout the year.
+Whether you are looking for support in your studies, meeting like-minded students, networking or keeping up-to-date with your field of study’s latest news CompSoc is the place to be!
+This society offers social events, tech talks, workshops, hackathons, pub crawls and games nights throughout the year.

 There is also the student-run course resources website: Better Informatics.
 Visit this page for lots of course resources & past paper solutions.

 If you believe something is missing from this page, please contact email@example.com